locomote-sh/build-tools/README.md

 ## Sample usage

-Generate PWA assets for the project in the current directory:
+Generate a project's PWA assets from its root directory:
 ```
 > npx locomote pwa-build
 ```